TTNG

-TTNG (formerly known as This Town Needs Guns) are a British math rock band from Oxford, formed in 2002, and currently signed to the American label Sargent House Records.
-Following numerous departures, the band went from being a four-piece to a trio, featuring Henry Tremain on bass and lead vocals, Tim Collis on guitar and his brother Chris Collis on drums.
+TTNG (formerly known as This Town Needs Guns) are a British math rock band from Oxford, formed in 2002.

+Following numerous lineup changes, the band's most recent 2026 release Juggling Moves (Beginner) features Henry Tremain on bass and lead vocals, Tim Collis on guitar, his brother Chris Collis on drums, and a newly returning member Stuart Smith on guitar and lead vocals.
 Their debut full-length album, Animals, was released in the UK via Big Scary Monsters Recording Company in October 2008 and shortly after in the US via Sargent House Records.
 They have released four studio albums, as well as numerous EPs and singles.

+The band is currently signed to the American label Sargent House Records.

 History

 The band formed in 2002 in Oxford.
 The original lineup consisted of Stuart Smith on rhythm guitar and vocals, Tim Collis on lead guitar, Simon Thompson on drums and Ian Lewis on bass.
 Thompson and Lewis left the band in 2005, to be replaced by Dan Adams on bass (replaced by Jamie Cooper after the recording of Animals in 2008) and Matt Bennington on drums (replaced by Chris Collis, brother of guitarist Tim, in 2006).
 In their earlier careers, bassist Jamie Cooper had worked as a graphic designer, drummer Chris Collis had been a librarian at the University of Oxford, guitarist Tim Collis was a primary school teacher, and lead vocalist Stuart Smith worked building websites for a publisher.
 On 11 May 2011, it was announced on This Town Needs Guns' website that lead singer Stuart Smith would be leaving the band to start a family, and that he would be replaced by Pennines' singer and guitarist Henry Tremain.
 Bassist Jamie Cooper also left the band in late 2011 to focus on a career in graphic design.
 Tremain has since taken over on bass guitar duties, converting the band into a power trio.

 On 14 September 2012, the first track from the second album 13.0.0.0.0, entitled "Cat Fantastic" was released on digital streaming platforms.
 The album was released on 22 January 2013.

 Their third album, Disappointment Island, was released in July 2016.

 In 2017, the whole band was arrested in Hong Kong during an immigration raid on the final show of their tour.

 In July 2018, the band announced a 10-year anniversary tour of Animals, in which Smith would be returning to the band to play with them for the first time in seven years.
 In October of that year, an acoustic version of the album entitled Animals Acoustic was released.

+In August 2026 the band released a new EP entitled Juggling Moves (Beginner), which saw Smith return to the band.